pigshell/pigshell/src/doc/pigshell.md

       sorts photos based on how many pixels they contain.
 The expression will be called with the argument `x` set to the object. `width` and `height` are attributes of the object.
+5. The `printf` command at the end of the pipeline, often preceded by a `head`, is used to print out the JSON representation of objects being yielded by the pipeline.

 ### Process Management ###